 While these changes are important, the recommended fiscally-constrained project list does not yet do enough to create the kind of multimodal transportation system we will need in the middle of the 21st century.
-With current levels of investment, we will not be able to complete the bike plan or complete the kind of transit system that provides real choices for all of Portland.
-Additional revenue is needed!
+With current levels of investment, we will not be able to complete the Bicycle Master Plan or complete the kind of transit system that provides real choices for all of Portland.
+Additional investment is needed!